 Gastronomy & Wine

 Italy’s leading lady is a born-and-bred gourmet.
-Be it slow food, coffee, pasta, a slice of panaforte, fine dining, panino in a gorgeous piazza or pizza at a street cart, Tuscany satisfies every gastronomic desire with style and panache.
-Born out of a desire to protect Tuscany’s formidable gastronomic heritage from globalization, Slow Food preserves local food traditions and gives a real insight into how much Tuscans prioritize and value their cuisine.
+Be it slow food, coffee, pasta, a slice of panforte, fine dining, panino in a gorgeous piazza, or pizza at a street cart, Tuscany satisfies every gastronomic desire with style and panache.
+Born out of a desire to protect Tuscany’s formidable gastronomic heritage from globalization, Slow Food preserves local food traditions.
+It gives a real insight into how much Tuscans prioritize and value their cuisine.
 Created by wine writer Carlo Petrini, it works today in over 130 countries.
-The ethos is simple – rely on local resources rather than mass-produced food and culture; work to reduce pollution; and increasingly rely on sustainable development, such as organic farming.
-All hallmarks of great food, which is available in generous abundance in Volterra.
+The ethos is simple – rely on local resources rather than mass-produced food and culture; work to reduce pollution; and increasingly rely on sustainable development, such as organic farming—all hallmarks of great food, which is available in generous abundance in Volterra.

-It’s signature variety is Sangiovese, first cultivated in this enclave of central-western Italy by the Etruscans in the 8th century BC.
-Although historically Sangiovese was never exclusive to Tuscany, it became the region’s most important variety in the 1930s, after the original establishment of the Chianti Appellation in 1932.
+Its signature variety is Sangiovese, first cultivated in this enclave of central-western Italy by the Etruscans in the 8th century BC.
+Although historically, Sangiovese was never exclusive to Tuscany, it became the region’s most important variety in the 1930s, after the Chianti Appellation’s original establishment in 1932.
 Demand for Chianti rocketed in the late 1940s and 50s, and plantings increased dramatically to satisfy this demand for what was rapidly becoming a household name across Europe.

 This vast collection of Etruscan artifacts merits a full day’s exploration.
 It is one of Italy’s most impressive Etruscan collections – found locally, they include some 600 funeral urns carved mainly from alabaster and tufa.